Ancient Greek Farmers

 Grapes were used to make wine, raisins and to be eaten.
-Since wine was such an important drink in Ancient Greek, the grapes were needed.
+Since wine was such an important drink in Ancient Greek, grapes were needed.

-Wine was watered down so that the Greeks could drink it when they wanted.
+The wine was watered down so that the Greeks could drink it when they wanted.
 Wine was never drunk without adding water because it was dangerous to do that.